 Well, what can we say?
 Rates still continue to be stable and they remain historically low.
 Average rates for the first quarter of 2018 are:

 As always, rates vary with lenders and many factors affect rates.
 The above rates are not guaranteed and your rate may vary.
 Contact your lender today to discuss your real estate needs.
 Don't have a lender?
 No problem... send us an email and we'll be happy to provide you with recommendations.

-We're NEVER too busy for your referrals.
+It's a new year and as always, we're NEVER too busy for your referrals.
 Please share our contact information with family, friends, colleagues, and coworkers.
-Or, feel free to provide us with their information… We'll be more than happy to contact them directly and provide them the same great service all of our clients receive (and deserve!). ~ Diane & Jeff
+Or, feel free to provide us with their information… we'll be more than happy to contact them directly and provide them the same great service all of our clients receive (and deserve!). ~ Diane & Jeff

 Subscribe to receive "HOUSE" Tips & Market News via email